markstringer-dti/markstringer-dti.github.io/dti.md

 > Second, although user research is done; almost every project has some user research at some point; it gets ignored.
 It's all 'thank-you very much for this' and then they just go ahead and build crap.
 > So, maybe you want to write something about customers who pay lip service to UR and how you can still make progress when faced with such atrocities.
 And also, when the team KNOWS they are building crap but are told "we are paying for it so we can dictate how it should operate".

 Two things I'd say about this.
 Firstly, it's a really bad idea to have the user researchers working in a dedicated department.
 They need to be in the team.
 Yes, they might also need to regularly meet up with people of their own skill set.
 But they need to sit with the team and be part of the meetings that deliver transparency (stand-up, planning, show and tell, retro).
-My experience is that, at least initially nobody will like this.
+My experience is that, at least initially, nobody will like this.
 The user researchers would much rather just get on with doing their user research and then write a report.
 The developers don't want to have to change the flow of their UI.
 They don't want to change how a screen loads or totally rethink the logic of an application, because of research feedback from users.
-So both groups are much more comfortable sitting apart.
+So, both groups are much more comfortable sitting apart.
 Why do you think that is?
 Does this sound to you a lot like one group agreeing to mop the ship's floor and another group agreeing to stay in another corner polishing the woodwork?
 That's because that's exactly what this is.
 Double agreed activity.

 If you want the project to be a success, you need to get user researchers in and amongst the developers.
 You need to get them to listen to each other.
 The more you do this, the better your chance will be.

-The people who are building the swamp need to speak to the people who are talking to all of the people who are interested in the swamp.
+The people who are building the swamp need to speak to the people who are talking to the people who are interested in the swamp.

 You might feel bad about this, because, if you know what you're doing, you will know that you're creating conflict.
 But the kind of conflict that you're creating is the kind that we talked about when we talked about the pirate ship in chapter 2.
 One way of getting the improvisers to do the interesting thing rather than the boring thing is to have a director.
 Someone who sits at the side of the stage who shouts "deal with the pirate ship."
 What we're doing here is putting two points of view together and insisting that rather than just go off and do their own thing, they figure things out together.
 This probably needs somebody to do something like the director role.
 Someone who encourages it to happen.

 Don't worry too much if the user researchers you work with are juniors.
 Just worry about getting them to sit with your team and tell your team about what they're finding.
 Most software development projects don't have any user research at all.
 Also, you never know when some of the people who seem to you impossibly green will turn out to be superstars.

 > A little story.
 I was on a User Research presentation for \[Big Org\] where they presented the user research.
 It was harrowing.
-Basically the entire user base said they wouldn't use the software (even though the law will make it mandatory soon).
+Basically, the entire user base said they wouldn't use the software (even though the law will make it mandatory soon).
 We had warnings before some of the recorded snippets of the language used by the users.
 > "If Big Org introduce this then I would just say "Fuck You Big Org" and I will rebel by doing everything on paper."
 > "I'm not doing this.
 I'm just not.
 What the actual fuck is this shit"
 > Yet, they are still building it - knowing full well that NO-ONE is going to use the software.